No 3 - A Brief History

 She returned to service in 2006 in a verson of its Rother Valley Railway blue livery and was later repainted in BR black.
 She proved a popular and reliable locomotive until the expiry of her "10 Year Boiler Certificate" which necessitated her withdrawal from service in January 2017.

-She is currently stored, awaiting overhaul, but fetaures in the Terrier 150 programme of the Trust and K&ESR which should ser her back in action for her 150th Birthday in 2022.
+She is currently stored, awaiting overhaul, but fetaures in the Terrier 150 programme of the Trust and K&ESR which should see her back in action for her 150th Birthday in 2022. £150,000 is needed for Terrier 150 - click to see details.